 Other than travel and books, we are avid surfers too, always on a lookout for enlightening tails.
 Saltwater Buddha was one of the best uplifting books I’ve read in a while as it combines adventure and passion.
 I loved writers fluid voice and the way he described waves, it made me instantly happy and positive about everything.

-Saltwater Buddha is a memoir of Jaimal Yogis who run off to Hawai as a teenager with only 800 dollars in his pocket.
+Saltwater Buddha is a memoir of Jaimal Yogis who run off to Hawaii as a teenager with only 800 dollars in his pocket.
 It’s an excellent book I read a while ago, yet I still think about parts of it.

 “Surfing is kind of a good metaphor for the rest of life.
 The extremely good stuff – chocolate and great sex and weddings and hilarious jokes – fill a minute portion of an adult lifespan.
 The rest of life is the paddling: work, paying bills, flossing, getting sick, dying.”